codeigniter4/CodeIgniter4/contributing/signing.rst

 code reviewers, and debuggers trying to figure out when a bug might have been introduced.

-Do try to make your commit messages meaningful.
+Make your commit messages meaningful.